StanfordVL/OmniGibson/docs/getting_started/examples.md

 python -m omnigibson.examples.scenes.scene_selector
 ```

-This demo lets you choose a scene from the BEHAVIOR dataset, loads it along with a `Turtlebot` robot, and cycles the resulting environment periodically.
+This demo lets you choose a scene from the BEHAVIOR dataset and load it.

 ??? code "scene_selector.py"